ani2fun/system-design-guide/01-foundations/05-networking-essentials.md

 **HTTP/3** is HTTP running over QUIC [web: RFC 9114].

 DDIA’s analysis of TCP’s limits still applies <abbr title="[p.
-348]">[i]</abbr>: QUIC is a better‑engineered set of roughly the same promises, not an escape from the unreliable network underneath.
+348]">[i]</abbr>: QUIC is a better‑engineered way to offer roughly the same guarantees, not an escape from the unreliable network underneath.

 For interviews, a good framing is: